ver045/San-Francisco-Evictions/README.md

 Laws and regulations meant to protect tenant rights have loopholes that are actually being utilized against tenants, resulting in evictions

 ## Project Summary

 We were discussing homelessness and wondering if evictions are one of the primary contributors to people ending up on the street.
-That morphed into a general

-conversation about this assumption that SF evictions are on the rise.
+That morphed into a general conversation about this assumption that SF evictions are on the rise.

-In researching SF eviction data, we noticed that while there are many reasons why a landlord may send someone an eviction notice, all the reasons fall into 2
+In researching SF eviction data, we noticed that while there are many reasons why a landlord may send someone an eviction notice,

-buckets: Fault of the tenant, and no-fault of the tenant.
+all the reasons fall into 2 buckets: Fault of the tenant, and no-fault of the tenant.

 San Francisco’s data shows that it's less than 2%.

-To put that in perspective, that’s less than two-thirds of the state average
+To put that in perspective, that’s less than two-thirds of the state average.
 That’s 1.2 evictions/day

 ## Starting Hypothesis